Removing black-hole singularities with nonlinear electrodynamics

 where $a(\eta)$ is the scale factor of a conformal space-time.
 Using $\sin^{2}\chi$ we are choosing the case of positive curvature, which is the only one of interest because it corresponds to a gas sphere whose dynamics begins at rest with a finite radius \cite{key-1}.

-In \cite{key-1,key-12,key-13} the simplest model of a \emph{{}``star of dust''} has been discussed, i.e. the case of zero pressure.
+In Refs. \cite{key-1,key-12} and \cite{key-13} the simplest model of a \emph{{}``star of dust''} has been discussed, i.e. the case of zero pressure.
 In this case the stress-energy tensor is

-where $\rho$ is the density of the star and $u$ the 4-vector velocity of the matter.
-Thus, working with $8\pi G=1$, $c=1$ and $\hbar=1$ (natural units), following \cite{key-9}, the Einstein field equations give only one meaningful relation
+where $\rho$ is the density of the star and $u$ the four-vector velocity of the matter.
+Thus, working with $8\pi G=1$, $c=1$ and $\hbar=1$ (natural units), following Ref. \cite{key-9}, the Einstein field equations give only one meaningful relation

 which admits the familiar cycloidal solution

 where $a_{0}$ is a constant, that is singular for $\eta=\pi.$

 Now, let us realize our modified model.
 We re-introduce a more general stress-energy tensor, i.e. the one regarding a relativistic perfect fluid \cite{key-1,key-9}: